-Overall revenue grew to Baht 6.8 billion from the previous year's Baht 6 billion.
+Revenue from our core businesses operations grew to Baht 6.8 billion from the previous year's Baht 6 billion.
 This, along with strong operational efficiency, drove a significant increase in EBITDA and PATMI (Profit after Tax and Minority Interest), with PATMI passing the Baht 1 billion mark to Baht 1.2 billion.